Training pants

 Training pants are undergarments used by incontinent people, typically toddlers, as an aid for toilet training.
-They are intended to be worn in between the transition between wearing diapers but before they are ready to wear regular underpants.
+They are intended to be worn between wearing diapers and being ready to wear regular underpants.
 Training pants may be reusable and made of fabric, or they may be disposable.
 In the US, disposable training pants may also be referred to as "pull-ups", and in the UK, training pants are frequently referred to as nappy pants or trainer pants.

-The main benefit of training pants over diapers is that unlike traditional diapers, they can be easily pulled down in order to sit on a potty or toilet, and pulled back up for re-use after the person has used the toilet.
+The main benefit of training pants over diapers is that, unlike traditional diapers, they can be easily pulled down to sit on a potty or toilet and pulled back up for reuse.
 The main benefit of wearing training pants over regular underpants is that if the person has an accident, they do not soil their environment.

+They are designed to wick moisture away from the skin to prevent diaper rash.
+Some training pants also feature a wetness indicator line that allows the child to feel when an accident has occurred, supporting toilet-training awareness and independence.

 Disposable pants

 Flexible sides

-Many toilet training pants use flexible sides for the wearer to easily pull them off and on like normal underwear.
-This is to increase independence, make training easier, and are designed to be child-friendly, as well as to make them designed like normal underwear, unlike most traditional diapers in which the diaper is fastened by inexpensive velcro straps, although they are adjustable when it comes to tightness.
-Also unlike normal diapers, the sides are sold already fastened with the goal of enabling wearers to put them on independently.
+Many toilet-training pants feature flexible sides, so the wearer can easily pull them on and off like regular underwear.
+This is to increase independence and make training easier, and is designed to be child-friendly and to look like normal underwear, unlike most traditional diapers, which are fastened with inexpensive velcro straps, though they are adjustable for tightness.
+Also, unlike standard diapers, the sides are already fastened, allowing wearers to put them on independently.

-Some brands include strong velcro on the sides, the goal being to keep the sides in place while enabling the parent to remove the pants if necessary.
+Some brands include strong Velcro on the sides, intended to keep the pants in place while allowing the parent to remove them if necessary.
 Conversely, the sides may be more vulnerable to breaking and are liable to lose the psychological benefit of moving away from diapers.

 Leak guards

-In addition, all training pants have leak protection for when the wearer wets the pant.
-When the pant is wet, the urine is absorbed and drawn into a compartment that absorbs the wetness, much like a diaper.
-This is used to prevent the wetness to ruin any clothing surrounding it, and also for privacy.
+In addition, all training pants have leak protection in case the wearer wets them.
+When the pant is wet, urine is drawn into a compartment that absorbs the wetness, much like a diaper.
+This is used to prevent moisture from ruining any clothing around it and to ensure privacy.
 However, if too much urine is absorbed, it can break open, exposing the foam that absorbs the urine.
 Many companies have allowed a fairly large amount of absorbency in their pants, mainly to make them appropriate to be used for night trainers who wet the bed.

 Wetness indicator

 In many cases, a training pant contains a wetness indicator.

-This is a set of designs printed in special ink that evaporates from liquid that is absorbed from the wearer - specifically urine, near the area that is most commonly urinated.
-When the child does wet the pants, these designs smudge to the point that they fade completely to white.
-This is intended to be an incentive for staying dry and a way to discourage wetting, and to identify when he or she is wet.
+This is a set of designs printed in special ink that evaporates from liquid that is absorbed from the wearer, specifically urine, near the area that is most commonly urinated.
+When the child does wet the pants, these designs smudge to the point of fading completely to white.
+This is intended to be an incentive for staying dry, a way to discourage wetting, and a way to identify when they are wet.
 Such a feature was first sold to consumers in 2000.